Project selection with partially verifiable information: Introduction

-Our work is most closely related to \cite{ben2014optimal}, \cite{mylovanov2017optimal} and \cite{armstrong2010model}. \cite{ben2014optimal} and \cite{mylovanov2017optimal} consider a problem where the principal has to choose one of $N$ agents who prefer being chosen and provide some private value to the principal from being chosen.
-In \cite{ben2014optimal}, the principal can verify his value from agent $i$ at a cost $c_i$, while \cite{mylovanov2017optimal} assumes ex-post verifiability so that the principal can penalize the winner by destroying a certain fraction of the surplus. \cite{armstrong2010model} considers a project delegation problem in which the principal can verify characteristics of the chosen project but is uncertain about the set of available projects.
-These papers find their respective optimal mechanisms for the principal and call them the favored agent mechanism \cite{ben2014optimal}, shortlisting procedure \cite{mylovanov2017optimal}, and the threshold rule \cite{armstrong2010model}.
+Our work also relates to the literature studying principal agent project selection problems with different modeling assumptions (\citet{ben2014optimal}, \citet{mylovanov2017optimal}, \citet{armstrong2010model} and \citet{guo_project_nodate}). \citet{ben2014optimal} and \citet{mylovanov2017optimal} consider a problem where the principal has to choose one of $N$ agents who prefer being chosen and provide some private value to the principal from being chosen.
+In \citet{ben2014optimal}, the principal can verify his value from agent $i$ at a cost $c_i$, while \citet{mylovanov2017optimal} assumes ex-post verifiability so that the principal can penalize the winner by destroying a certain fraction of the surplus. \citet{armstrong2010model} considers a project delegation problem in which the principal can verify characteristics of the chosen project but is uncertain about the set of available projects.
+These papers find their respective optimal mechanisms for the principal and call them the favored agent mechanism \citet{ben2014optimal}, shortlisting procedure \citet{mylovanov2017optimal}, and the threshold rule \citet{armstrong2010model}.
 While these mechanisms have some flavor of the cutoff mechanisms we obtain in this paper, there are important differences in the setup we consider here.
 Primarily, in their setups, the principal is empowered by ex-post verifiability of the reported values and the ability to use a prohibitively high punishment to deter the agent from telling \textit{any} lie, whereas in our setup, the agent is constrained in that he cannot oversell, but the principal does not have the power to directly deter the agent from underselling. \\

 The paper proceeds as follows.
 In section 2, we present the model and definitions.
-Section 3 contains all the results.
-In section 4, we discuss some other variants of the model and also compare our results with those from some related papers.
-Section 5 concludes.
+Section 3 characterizes the class of truthful mechanisms.
+In section 4 and 5, we consider the two different objectives of maximizing expected profit and maximizing probability of choosing the best project for the principal.
+In section 6, we give some remarks and Section 7 concludes.
 The more technical proofs are in the appendix.\\